Property Standards and Code Enforcement

-The Department of Community Planning and Business Services is charged with enforcing City Codes and Ordinances relating to building and property standards.
+The Department of the Fire Marshal and Permit Services is charged with enforcing City Codes and Ordinances relating to building and property standards.
 These standards ensure the protection of the public health and safety.
 The full collection of regulations enforced by the Department is contained in several portions of the Municipal Code.
 However, city residents (particularly property owners) should be aware of the following property standards, as they impact a significant number of residents, and consequently are the most frequently violated.

 Unregistered or Abandoned Vehicles

-Sec.
-18-167 of the Municipal Code prohibits unregistered, inoperable and dismantled vehicles of any type from being parked or stored on private property.
+Section 18-166 of the Municipal Code prohibits unregistered, inoperable and dismantled vehicles of any type from being parked or stored on private or public property.
 In addition, all vehicles must have current registration.
 While it is specifically forbidden to park or store vehicles on unpaved property, in the case of unregistered and inoperable vehicles this includes paved driveways.
 It is also forbidden to use on-street parking for unregistered or inoperable vehicle storage.

-Once a vehicle has been cited in violation of Sec.
-18-167, the City allows five (5) days to correct the violation.
-Failure to correct the violation in this time results in the impoundment of the vehicle, with any fines, towing and storage fees being levied against the vehicle’s owner.
+Once a vehicle has been cited in violation of section 18-166, the City allows three days to correct the violation.
+Failure to correct the violation in this time results in the impoundment of the vehicle, with any fines, towing and storage fees being levied against the vehicle's owner.

 Snow and Ice Removal

 Section 18-181.2 of the Municipal Code states that the owner or occupant of a property is responsible for the removal of snow and/or ice from any sidewalk abutting the property.
 Removal of snow must be completed within 12 hours of the cessation of any snowfall.
 Likewise, removal of ice must be completed within 12 hours of the formation of such ice.

 Due to the public safety issues attributed to snow and ice, any violation issued must be corrected immediately.
 Failure to comply can be result in a fine being levied against the property owner.

 Grass and Weeds